 Draw Boundaries for Students

-Naturally this would follow my frisky student story.
+Naturally, this would follow my frisky student story.
 Students were the doorways to the culture I wanted to explore.
 They lived in the city where I had just begun living.
 They spoke the language that I wanted to speak.
 They frequented the places I wanted to frequent.
 As a foreigner, my students enriched my experience in Santiago.
-The business English classroom is fairly informal in Chile; even I had, on occasion,thrown back a cocktail or two at lunch during the week.
+The business English classroom is fairly informal in Chile; even I had, on occasion, thrown back a cocktail or two at lunch during the week (knowing very well that I shouldn’t gorge too much alcohol or risk landing in a Ft Lauderdale rehab).
 The reality of me doing the same in Dallas during my thirty-minute break makes me audibly laugh to myself.
 No matter how relaxed and simply fun students may be, eventually, lines have to be drawn in and outside the classroom.

 Enforce Your Cancellation Policy